jsr6720/jsr6720.github.io/_posts/2025-02-12-how-i-use-llm-ai-tools-everyday.md

 [^frontier]: “Navigating the Jagged Technological Frontier: Field Experimental Evidence of the Effects of AI on Knowledge Worker Productivity and Quality.”

 [^agent]: This post was primarily focused on leveraging AI chat as a brainstorming and drafting tool.
-In the future I plan to evaluate [“Agents”](https://huyenchip.com/2025/01/07/agents.html)
+In the future I plan to evaluate [“Agents”](https://huyenchip.com/2025/01/07/agents.html).

 [^emacs]: Yes, I know [Real Programmers](https://xkcd.com/378/).

+[^search]: How [spam sites in search results](https://www.theregister.com/2024/01/17/google_search_results_spam/) are degrading the traditional search experience has been widely covered.

+[^so]: StackOverflow can be an unforgiving place [for the unitiated](https://www.jsrowe.com/conversation-experience-chatgpt-vs-stack-overflow/index.html).